Fractal: Multiplier

 A classroom demonstration:

-(In class) the multiplier can be demonstrated by having the students pass on (for example) 50% of a piece of sheet paper (see the below photo) careful to save the other 50%.
+(In class) The multiplier can be demonstrated by having the students pass on (for example) 50% of a piece of sheet paper (see the photo below) carefully to save the other 50%.
 The 1st and largest half represents the initial injection, and the 11th and smallest half (the last the paper can be divided).
-The iterations multiply a factor of 2 times of the 1st half.
+The iterations multiply a factor of 2 times the 1st half.